EricOakford/SCI-Decompilation-Archive/qfg1ega/readme.txt

   Interpreter version 0.000.629

-In rm060, a Meep's disembodied eyes may appear, and there may be priority issues when they pop up.

 In rm084, the Antwerp keeps bouncing to the lower-left part of the screen, stopped only by the mountainous terrain.
 Fortunately, it can still be scared off.

 In rm094::doit, the fallBridge script is never executed.

-The Cheetaur never uses its arms in combat.

-Despite all of these issues, I was able to complete the game and export my character for QFG2.
+Despite these issues, I was able to complete the game and export my character for QFG2.